JeanCarletta/HeatHack-Card-Game/game-intro/reading-a-card.md

 The levels are very rough and we won't have them all correct.
 Our current judgments are probably biased towards traditional buildings in occasional use.
+We sometimes include a card because we get asked about the action frequently, even if we think the action is unlikely, and maybe we shouldn't.
 Our ratings and the list of actions itself is something we expect we can improve during the programme.